nightblue-io/landing-page/content/en/posts/introducing-freya.md

 But it’s already saving me and my team a few hours a week.
 That's enough for me to think it might be useful to others.
 I'm looking for feedback from other teams who feel this same pain.

-If you're interested, ping us [ here ](https://forms.gle/ZCyWgoRHF1antEKS7).
+If you're interested, try it out [here](https://prism-chi-lovat.vercel.app/).

 Let us know what you think.
 Especially if it breaks.